ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 ### Convenience-Expressions

 While the operator approach is suitable to create the appropriate notes and edges in the knowledge graph it is not very convenient to write more complex formulas in that way.
-Thus pyerk offers a convenience mechanism based on the computer algebra package [Sympy](https://docs.sympy.org/dev/install.html).
+Thus pyirk offers a convenience mechanism based on the computer algebra package [Sympy](https://docs.sympy.org/dev/install.html).
 The function `builtin_entities.items_to_symbols()` creates a sympy symbol for every passed item (and keeps track of the associations).
 Then, a formula can be denoted using "usual" python syntax with operator signs `+`, `-`, `*`, `/`, and `**` which results in an instance of `sympy.core.expr.Expr`.
-These expressions can be passed, e.g., to `cm.new_equation` where they are converted back to pyerk-items.
+These expressions can be passed, e.g., to `cm.new_equation` where they are converted back to pyirk-items.
 In other words the following two snippets are equivalent:

 ```python
 # approach 1: using intermediate symbolic expressions